iherdt/rungraphs/README.md

 The home page currently has links with commonly visited resources for runners.
 Posts with upcoming information and analytics will be added.

 ####Data
 Race results were obtained from <a href="http://web2.nyrrc.org/cgi-bin/start.cgi/aes-programs/results/resultsarchive.htm" target=_blank>New York Road Runners</a> using Mechanize. (see *lib/tasks/nyrr.rake*).
-Because of storage limits on Herkou, the rake script currently uses the top 120 results from each of the NYRR Club Points races since 2009.

 As results are pulled, three types of objects are created: races, runners, and results.
 The models are structured so that it is easy to find all of a runner's results and races, find a race's results and runners, and find the race and runner a result belongs to.